s4ke/Master-Thesis/src/md/043-cloudhaskell.md

         newRes = sequence $ map result comps
 ~~~~

-In order to start the actual computation from a blueprint in `Computation a`
+Now, in order to start the actual computation from a blueprint in `Computation a`
 and get the result back as a pure value `a`, we have to use the function
-`runComputation :: IO (Computation a) -> a` defined as follows.
+`runComputation :: IO (Computation a) -> a` defined as follows:
 Internally it uses an `IO a` action that
 starts by unwrapping `Computation a` from the input `IO (Computation a)`
 with `comp <- x` to then launch the actual evaluation with `computation comp`.
 It then finally returns the result with `result comp`.
 Finally,
 in order to turn the `IO a` action into `a`, we have to use
-`unsafePerformIO :: IO a -> a` which is a useful function to `IO` actions
+`unsafePerformIO :: IO a -> a` which is a useful function to turn `IO` actions
-to pure values and is generally avoided because it can introduce
+into their pure values and is generally avoided because it can introduce
-severe bugs if not handled with absolute care.
+severe bugs if not handled with utmost care.
-Here its use is necessary and absolutely okay, though, since all we
+Here its use is necessary and absolutely fine, though, since we only
-did inside the `IO` monad was only evaluation and if this were to fail,
+do evaluation inside the `IO` monad evaluation and if this were to fail,
 the computation would be wrong anyways.
 Also in order to force the
-compiler to not inline the result which is generally okay in pure functions but
+compiler to not inline the result - which is generally okay in pure functions but
+not in this case as we do not want to spawn the computation multiple times -
-not in this case for obvious reasons, we protect the definition of `runComputation`
+we protect the definition of `runComputation`
 with a `NOINLINE` pragma:

 ~~~~{.haskell}